Last updated on .

 Wulff Castle

 Then follow the road along the ocean to see some really cool rocks on a small beach and Wulff Castle (Castillo Wulff).
 It was built by German industrialist Gustavo Adolfo Wulff in 1905, and kind of looks like something out of a Disney movie with its position right on the Pacific.
-The house is open to visitors for free (as of May 2023) with temporary art exhibits, but there’s really nothing else inside to see.
+The house used to be open to visitors with temporary art exhibits, but it’s been closed for quite a while.
+Anyway, there’s really nothing inside to see.
 Next to the house is a small lookout that has some really nice views.

 Avenida Valparaíso